-The Company's outlook for 2022, including the market guidance provided, constitutes forward-looking information within the meaning of securities laws.
+The Company's outlook for 2022 constitutes forward-looking information within the meaning of securities laws.
 Although the Company believes that its outlook for 2022 is reasonable, such statements involve risks and uncertainties and undue reliance should not be placed on such statements.
 Factors that could cause actual results to differ materially from expectations include, but are not limited to: insurance, market, credit, liquidity, strategic and operational risks.
-In addition, certain material factors or assumptions are applied in preparing the Company's outlook for 2022, including but not limited to: accuracy of accounting policies and best estimate actuarial and economic assumptions used by the Company; a business growth rate similar to previous years; no unexpected material changes in the economic, competitive, insurance, legal or regulatory environment; risks and conditions; and the Company's recent performance and results, as discussed elsewhere in this document.
-The Company's outlook for 2022 serves to provide shareholders, market analysts, investors, and other stakeholders with a basis for adjusting their expectations with regards to the Company's performance throughout the year and may not be appropriate for other purposes.
+In addition, certain material factors or assumptions are applied in preparing the outlook for 2022, including but not limited to: accuracy of accounting policies and best estimate actuarial and economic assumptions used by the Company; continued business growth; changes in the economic, competitive, insurance, legal or regulatory environment; risks and conditions; and the Company's recent performance and results, as discussed elsewhere in this document.
+The Company's outlook for 2022 serves to provide all stakeholders with a basis for adjusting their expectations with regards to the Company's performance throughout the year and may not be appropriate for other purposes.
 Additional information about risk factors and assumptions applied may be found in the "Forward-looking Statements" section of this document.